The Department of Labor projects that the RN workforce will need to grow by 6% to meet the accelerating demand for health care.

 Nurses promote health, prevent disease and help patients cope with illness.
 They have a unique scope of practice and can practice independently, although they also collaborate with all members of the health care team to provide the individualized care needed by each patient.

 Nurses advocate for their patients and patients’ families.
 They develop and manage nursing care plans and instruct patients and their families in proper care.
 As educators, they help whole communities by teaching individuals and groups how to take steps to improve or maintain their health.
+As researchers, they advance science that is critical to improving patient care.

 Become a nurse or advance your career in nursing through education, apply to programs today.